 In the following shot we see the departure (or arrival) of Japanese tanks (7) from the land they conquered and destroyed, these war vehicles are seen from a medium distance.
 Next, in what is one of the most stunning shot and cut in the history of documentary, the point of view shifts, and we are now on a tank moving among the ruins of the bombarded town.
 It's a brief tracking shot and it's also an amazing close-up of a Japanese flag attached on the tank and flapping, but what we see on the background of the flag is the village reduced to rubble(8).

 Kamei as a filmmaker had the philosophical necessity, paradoxically even if he was making what is still considered a propaganda documentary, to bring in the foreground what is usually pushed in the background, the suffering, the grief, the destruction and the loss that every military conflict brings about.
-For this inner conflict/dichotomy Fighting Soldiers remains even today hated or loved, and is considered by many critics and scholars at the same time a cinematic wonder and a riddle.
+For this inner conflict/dichotomy Fighting Soldiers remains even today hated and loved by many viewers and critics, and the movie is considered by many critics and scholars at the same time a cinematic wonder and a riddle.
 To complicate the situation, in the following years Kamei himself frequently repeated and wrote that it was not an anti-war movie.

 Problematic movies more than perfect ones foster us to reflect and to engage with their themes, not offering easy and ready-made point of views or solutions, they continuosly resonate with us, view after view, challenging our vision.
 Fighting Soldiers is one of these movies, and one of the best to emerge from the world of non-fiction cinema.